| The Uniqueness of Palestinian TerrorismMay 30, 2002By Prof. Louis Rene Beres, Purdue University

 initial demands were rejected by the Government, the terrorists threatened to blow the

+entire Embassy as an act of suicidal desperation.
 Peruvian President Alberto Fujimori's response was to say simply:

 "There cannot be peace talks or agreements while terror is being used as the